Joint Head of Chambers – Call 2012

 - Disputes over repairs to vehicles, including prestige vehicles

-- Claims based in misrepresentation
+- Claims based in misrepresentation and collateral contracts

 - Advising on professional negligence and breach of service contracts

 - Claims in respect of the Consumer Rights Act

 - Defective workmanship

 Natasha has experience in claims brought under the Data Protection Act and is available to assist businesses and individuals with their obligations under GDPR.
 As part of her work with the Environment Agency, she also has experience of dealing with freedom of information requests.